ices-tools-dev/echoSMs/docs/usage.md

 ## Reference model definitions

 [Jech et al., (2015)](https://doi.org/10.1121/1.4937607) presented _reference_ models for a range of scattering objects: spheres, spherical shells, prolate spheroids, and finite cylinders for several boundary conditions (fixed rigid, pressure release, fluid-filled) and parameters (backscatter as a function of frequency and incident angle).
 These model definitions are included in echoSMs via the [`ReferenceModels`](https://ices-tools-dev.github.io/echoSMs/api_reference/#referencemodels) class.
-For example, the names of all the model definitions are available wiht:
+For example, the names of all the model definitions are available with:

 ```py
     from echosms import ReferenceModels